In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 In one simple command, test the strength of the linear correlation between log(Mg) and log(Al) for the Carters Formation.
 Your result should display the correlation, its confidence limits, and a p-value, plus some other information.

-Do the same for the transgressive lag.
+Do the same for the Hermitage Formation, then the transgressive lag.

 Question 2: Add a comment describing the results of this test for the Carters Formation, following the format on Stating Statistical Results.
 Your statement should focus on the correlation and the uncertainty in that estimate, not the p-value.
 Use an appropriate number of significant figures.
 Follow the examples carefully; don’t try to be creative with your phrasing.